jonphipps/SkeletonProject/README.markdown

 ## Start Writing Classes

-Now you can start writing classes in `MyNewProject/lib/MyNewProject`.
+Now you can start writing classes in MyNewProject/lib/MyNewProject.
-The skeleton comes with the `ClassLoader` implementation for loading PHP 5.3 classes.
+The skeleton comes with the ClassLoader implementation for loading PHP 5.3 classes.

     <?php